 Unfortunately, however, some have argued that cases with this structure do sometimes come up when trying to make a difference.
 One example is the so-called problem of ‘fanaticism’ — named because there can be cases where small probabilities of large amounts of value seem to justify apparently fanatical actions.

 We certainly don’t advocate that one should “bite the bullet” and behave fanatically.
 One reason for this is that we always try to consider multiple perspectives, including other moral perspectives, in our actions, which usually rules out fanatical actions, especially those that harm others.
 (Read more in our article on the definition of social impact.)

 If you want to start learning more about the philosophical puzzle of fanaticism, we have a podcast episode focusing on it, and see this list of further reading.

 - The Effective Altruism Forum’s Reading list on expected value

 - Criteria of rightness vs. decision procedures, by Amanda Askell, examines the difference between finding what is right, and making decisions based on an answer to that question

 - Expected value, by Holden Karnofsky, explains in theory why it’s important to think in terms of expected value, and Bayesian mindset, by Holden Karnofsky, looks at thinking in terms of probabilities and expected value for real-world decisions

 - Other-centered ethics and Harsanyi’s Aggregation Theorem, by Holden Karnofsky, gives a more rigorous argument for using expected value calculations to make ethical decisions

-This is a supporting article in our key ideas series.
-Read the next article in the series, or check out these other entries, which you might find interesting:
+This is a supporting article in our advanced series.
+Read the next article in the series, or here are some others you might find interesting: